JACoW-org/docs-ECRIS/docs/ContributedAbstracts/MCCaccept.md

 ---

 *MC Coordinators should carefully read the judgement instructions available before judging.
-Special requirements may be present for any specific IPAC.*
+Special requirements may be present for any specific ECRIS.*

 ---